ggonnella/fastsubtrees/docs/paper.md

 are labeled by positive integers.
 I.e., although it was designed and tested mainly for the NCBI taxonomy tree, it is not limited to it.

-It can be installed using ``pip install fastsubtrees`` (provided that the ``mariadb`` database and the ``mariadb`` pip package is installed in the system).
+It can be installed using ``pip install fastsubtrees``.
-A preinstalled
-version of the package, with all dependencies, is provided as a Docker image.
 The package functionality can be used through either executable scripts or an API, which can be employed from other Python programs.
 Manuals are provided for both kind of interfaces.
 A complete test suite based on _pytest_ is provided.
+Running the complete tests, comparative benchmarks and the example application (see below) requires a database installation and setup; however, a Docker image is provided, which allows to simply run benchmarks, tests and the example application without this hassle.

 The first step when using _fastsubtrees_ is constructing its tree representation and storing it to file.
 Any source can be used as input (e.g. tabular files, or